Nonnyjoe/Impact-Frontend/backend/README.md

 #### Other Endpoints

-create admin endpoint - post - /users/admin (only by admin)
+create admin endpoint - post - /users/admin (only by superadmin)

 edit user details (by user) - put - /users (Mayowa - DONE)

-edit user details (by admin) - put - /users/admin (only by admin)
+edit user details (by admin) - put - /users/admin (only by admin) (Mayowa - DONE)

 request confirmation endpoint. - put - /users/status (only by admin)